tomgolebiewski/homelab-k8s-cluster/README.md

    root@pve:~# sh cloudinit.sh

-4. Set up terraform user
+4. Set "Terraform_prov" user in Proxmox server.

 5. Instal Terraform and Ansible on your local machine.